Need Help? Let's Talk

 Nepal homestay tour

-Nepal Homestay tour is getting quite popular in Nepal.
-It simply means people converted their home into a hotel.
-The Nepali word for homestay is “Gharbas,” which means stay or live in a home.
+Nepal’s homestay tour is becoming quite popular.
+Homestay means people converted their homes into hotels.
+The Nepali word for homestay is “Gharbas,” which means to stay or live in a home.
 Homestay is the perfect idea for people who want to explore Nepal closely.

-It is the method to observe and experience the day-to-day local life of the people in a particular place.
+It is the method of observing and experiencing the day-to-day local life of the people in a particular place.
 The Nepal homestay tour will help you understand the place’s social life and civilization.
 Above the Himalaya organizes a Nepal homestay and several other trekking experiences.

-You will experience the authenticity of the proper village life in Nepal.
-You can also explore the aesthetic culture and traditions of people with diverse geographical locations.
-It is the best part about the Nepal homestay tour.
+The best part of the Nepal homestay tour is experiencing the authenticity of proper village life in Nepal.
+You can also explore the aesthetic cultures and traditions of people from diverse locations.

 What is a homestay?